 Possibly the greatest expat challenge for Australians moving to New York is finding their first home: Until now!
 The Australian Community is a 501(c)(3) public charity who provides assistance to Australians moving to America.
 For Australians moving to New York,…

-In response to companies wishing to better connect with The Australian Community’s events and ex-pat services for their Australian employees, we have good news!
-Our Corporate Memberships promote closer engagement between Sponsors and tens of thousands of Australians living in…
+In response to companies wishing to better connect with our Membership, we have good news!
+Our Corporate Memberships promote closer engagement between Sponsors and thousands of Australian executives living in America.
+Further, our Annual Foundation Day Fundraiser offers excellent visibility and…

 Are you Smarter than an Immigration Attorney?
 There is no shortage of people on Social Media who think they are smarter than an Immigration attorney.
 They are regular contributors to Blogs, Facebook groups, and are quick to offer legal advice…